Ski wax: History

-Swedish ski racer, Martin Matsbo, pioneered development of modern cross-country ski waxes.
+Swedish ski racer Martin Matsbo pioneered the development of modern cross-country ski waxes.

 Johannes Scheffer in Argentoratensis Lapponiæ (History of Lapland) in 1673 gave what is probably the first recorded instruction for ski wax application He advised skiers to use pine tar pitch and rosin.
 Ski waxing was also documented in 1761.
 In 1733 the use of tar was described by Norwegian colonel Jens Henrik Emahusen.
-In the 1740s Sami people use of resin and tallow under their skis is recorded in writing.
+In the 1740s the Sami people’s use of resin and tallow under their skis is recorded in writing.

 Beginning around 1854, California gold rush miners held organized downhill ski races.
 They also discovered that ski bases, smeared with lubricants brewed from vegetable and/or animal compounds, increased speed.
 This led to some of the first commercial ski lubricants, such as Black Dope and Sierra Lighting; both were mainly composed of sperm oil, vegetable oil and pine pitch.
 However, some instead used paraffin candle wax that melted onto ski bases, and these worked better under colder conditions.

 Pine tar on wooden ski bases proved effective for using skis as transport over the centuries, because it fills the pores of the wood and creates a hydrophobic surface that minimizes suction from water in the snow, yet has sufficient roughness to allow traction for forward motion.
 In the 1920s and 30s, new varnishes were developed by European companies as season-long ski bases.
 A significant advance for cross country racing was the introduction of klister, for good traction in granular snow, especially in spring conditions; klister was invented and patented in 1913 by Peter Østbye.
-In the early 1940s Astra AB, a Swedish chemical company, advised by Olympic crosscountry skier Martin Matsbo, started the development of petroleum-based waxes, using paraffin wax and other admixtures.
-By 1952, such noted brands as Toko, Swix and Rex were providing an array of color-coded, temperature-tailored waxes.
+In the early 1940s Astra AB, a Swedish chemical company, advised by Olympic cross-country skier Martin Matsbo, started the development of petroleum-based waxes, using paraffin wax and other admixtures.
+By 1952, brands such as Toko, Swix, and Rex were providing an array of color-coded, temperature-tailored waxes.